A Nevada teen called his congressman and dropped an F-bomb while demanding action on guns. His school suspended him

 Amodei disagrees.

-“I don’t want him (Christensen) to apologize to my guy for dropping the F-bomb.
+“I don’t want him (Christiansen) to apologize to my guy for dropping the F-bomb.
 So I’m certainly not going to apologize to him,” he said.
 “What am I going to apologize for?”

 Amodei said his office did not seek to have the student reprimanded but was merely relaying to the school what had occurred.